dream-gcm/usermanual/source/AppendixD.md

 (note that 2-d values in mm could also be expressed in kg/m2 ).

 ---
 * `DEEPTEND(J,TGTDEEP,QGTDEEP)`: Called from `DIABATIC`.
 Returns deep convective tendencies for temperature and specific humidity.
 Works on one latitude pair at a time.
-See Chapter 4 section 4iii for a description of the convection scheme.
+See [Chapter 4, section 4](https://dreamusermanual.readthedocs.io/en/latest/Chapter4.html#c-moisture-condensation-and-convection) for a description of the convection scheme.

 This subroutine first sets the decision to trigger convection `LTRIG` as true, and then looks for reasons to set it to false.
 The first criterion depends on the difference `VIMCONA` between the smoothed vertically integrated moisture convergence `VIMCONTR` minus its reference value `VIMCONREF`.
 This difference must be positive and exceed a threshold for convection to be triggered.